 - Membership is open to anyone and we are committed to the fair treatment of all anglers with no discrimination on the grounds of ethnic origin, gender, sexual orientation, age, or social class as per Club rules.

 - Any member, either Associate or Works, is allowed to bring one juvenile (family or friend under 16 years old to fish, free of charge.)
 This does not apply to the Carp pond.
-Anglers are not allowed to bring other guests to fish.
+Anglers are also allowed to bring a guest to fish.
+To do this members must obtain a guest ticket for a specific date from the office at the appropriate cost before fishing.
+Each member will be held responsible for their guests behaviour.

 - Juveniles under 16yrs must be accompanied by an adult at all times.